tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Course Slides

 For the live workshops, I have various slides that cover different sections of this course.
 If you're a teacher adapting this material for a course on API documentation in a tech comm program, you can clone and modify the slides.
 See [Course Slides](docapis_course_slides.html) for the links.
-Basically, you would clone this GitHub repo and copy over the content in the `slides` directory.
+Basically, you would clone this GitHub repo and copy over the content from the `slides` directory.

 The slides use [RevealJS](https://github.com/hakimel/reveal.js/), which is an HTML/CSS/JS framework for slides.
 The images are single-sourced between the site and the slides, so they'll more likely stay in sync.
 You can adapt the slides as needed for your lessons.

 ## Let me know if any content is out of date

 One of the challenges in any technical course is ensuring the content stays up to date.
-Technology changes rapidly, and given the many [hands-on activities](docapis_workshop_activities.html) in the course, it's easy for some steps to become out of date when a company releases an update.
+Technology changes rapidly, and given the many [hands-on activities](docapis_workshop_activities.html) in the course, it's easy for some steps to become out of date as time passes.
 I've tried to maintain a healthy balance between general and specific details in the content here.
 If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

 ## Stay updated